IHE/RAD.IRA/input/pagecontent/volume-1.md

 The terminology used in FHIRcast and adopted in this profile can be found in the [Glossary](https://build.fhir.org/ig/HL7/fhircast-docs/5_glossary.html) page.

-The following is a representation of the data model:
+The following is a representation of the data model.

 **Figure 1:XX.4,1.2-1: FHIRcast Concept Data Model**